ARTICLE CATEGORIES

 4. Antibacterial Palate Cleanser

-The health benefits of matcha powder include antibacterial properties that can help cleanse your mouth as you sip on it.
-If you’re trying to ward off periodontal issues, this is a tasty proactive step you can take!
+If you’re trying to support healthy gums and a cleaner mouth, matcha is a tasty proactive step you can take!
 If you make my “Fat-Burning” variation, you’ll have an extra dose of freshness because of the essential oils.

 To read more about the benefits of matcha, check out this post.